ICHRA administration for first-timers

 8. Fulfilling tax reporting requirements

 As previously mentioned, ICHRA health coverage provides tax advantages for you and your employees because reimbursements are tax-free.
-Therefore, there are mandatory reporting requirements you must follow.
+So, there are mandatory reporting requirements you must follow.

-Employees are responsible for tracking any reimbursements for incurred expenses while they didn’t have MEC.
-They may need to include these amounts in their gross taxable income.
+Employees are responsible for tracking any reimbursements they accidentally made for incurred expenses while they didn’t have MEC.
+They will need to include these amounts in their gross taxable income or pay you back for those reimbursements.

 Consider the costs of self-administering your ICHRA

-The Departments of the Treasury, Health and Human Services, and Labor may assess the excise tax, which could charge your organization up to $100 per employee per day for violating market reforms.
+- The Departments of the Treasury, Health and Human Services, and Labor could charge your organization up to $100 per employee per day for violating the market reforms3.

-Many small business owners contract with an attorney to draft the plan document and SPD to avoid that risk.
-However, contract drafting costs range between $200-$800 for a simple contract and $1,000-$5,000 for a complex contract3.
+- Many small business owners contract with an attorney to draft the plan document to avoid that risk.

-Between plan document fees, potential compliance penalties, and the time cost, administering your ICHRA entirely on your own may not be quite the bargain it seemed initially.
+Between plan document fees, potential compliance penalties, and the time cost, administering your ICHRA on your own may not be the bargain you think.

 Want help administering your ICHRA?

-When administering an ICHRA with PeopleKeep, you can provide your health benefit quickly and easily.
-In fact, most customers only need about 15 minutes per month to administer their benefit, significantly less time than managing a group health insurance plan.
+- Most customers only need about 15 minutes per month to administer their benefits, which is significantly less time than managing a group health insurance plan.

 Conclusion

-If you prefer the independence of self-administration but want a helping hand, a software solution with plan design flexibility like PeopleKeep may be the best choice for your needs.
+If you prefer the independence of self-administration but want help, an HRA software solution with plan design flexibility, like PeopleKeep, is an excellent choice.
+Contact our HRA specialists, and we’ll ease your administrative burden.

 Elizabeth Walker